 The rugged looks, improved visibility and off-road ability SUVs provide used to mean high running costs, but hybrid technology has seen them get significantly more economical in recent years.

-A very small number of car makers offer a diesel-electric setup, but most hybrid 4x4s use a petrol engine and an electric motor to provide power.
-Whichever fuel is used, these systems can work together to provide maximum acceleration when you need it, but can also run independently.
-This means you can save silent, fuel-free electric drive for the town, while on fast cruises the petrol engine drives the car, recharging the batteries at the same time.
+Most hybrid 4x4s use a petrol engine and an electric motor to provide power.
+In plug-in hybrids (PHEVs), these systems can work together to provide maximum acceleration when you need it but can also run independently.
+This means you can save silent, emissions-free electric power for town, while high-speed cruising on the motorway is dealt with by the petrol engine.

-Many of the SUVs on this list are plug-in hybrids (PHEVs), which means you can charge their batteries up at home or at a public charging point.
-This allows you to complete short journeys without using a drop of fuel and adds great appeal, but be warned that it also tends to push the purchase price up.
+Many of the SUVs on this list are PHEVs, which means you need to charge the batteries at home or at a public charging point.
+Doing so allows you to complete short journeys without using a drop of fuel.
+The only drawback is that PHEVs tend to cost more to buy than hybrids that don’t need plugging in.

-Even without plug-in functionality, hybrid 4x4s offer far better economy than their predecessors and they also tend to emit relatively little CO2, making them cheaper to run.
-Perhaps even more significantly, company-car drivers’ Benefit-in-Kind (BiK) liabilities are based on CO2 emissions; this means the extra cost of hybrid SUVs over their petrol or diesel counterparts can often be offset against your obligations to Her Majesty’s Revenue and Customs.
+Even without plug-in functionality, hybrid 4x4s offer far better economy than their predecessors and they also tend to emit relatively little CO2.
+Perhaps even more significantly, company-car drivers’ Benefit-in-Kind (BiK) liabilities are based on CO2 emissions; this means the extra cost of hybrid SUVs over their petrol or diesel counterparts can often be offset against your obligations to the taxman.

 The Toyota C-HR hybrid is a real treat.
 Its radical styling really sets it apart from its hybrid rivals, but despite appearing about the same size as a Nissan Juke, it’s actually comparable with the Nissan Qashqai.
 It lacks the interior space of the Qashqai, but we think that’s a fair trade-off for those coupe looks.